xblax/flashforge_ad5m_klipper_mod/docs/INSTALL.md

 - USB drive: put a file named `klipper_mod_skip` on a USB drive and plug it in before printer start
 - SSH: log in via SSH and run the command `reboot-stock-system` to restart and boot the stock software
 - Klipper Macro: Execute the Klipper macro `REBOOT_STOCK_SYSTEM`

+When using the dual boot feature, the MCU firmware is automatically downgraded to stock firmware and again updated when starting Klipper Mod.